pablote3/basketball-java/aggregator/README.md

     https://drive.google.com/open?id=0ByBsbTluZmwKVm94SC1CdVVOYUE

-System tests require MySQL database to provide and to persist data
+System tests require MySQL database to provide and to persist data.

-  It is assumed that this was accomplished during setup of [accumulator](https://github.com/pablote3/basketball-java/tree/master/accumulator) project.
+    This should have been accomplished setting up the accumulator applications (see [accumulator](https://github.com/pablote3/basketball-java/tree/master/accumulator) project)

 Create database schema using mysql command